hashicorp/terraform-website/content/source/docs/cloud/workspaces/agent.html.md

 -> **Note:** Terraform Cloud Agents are a paid feature, available as part of the **Terraform Cloud for Business** upgrade package.
 [Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

-Terraform Cloud Agents are a solution to allow Terraform Cloud to communicate with isolated, private or on-premises infrastructure.
+Terraform Cloud Agents are a solution to allow Terraform Cloud to communicate with isolated, private, or on-premises infrastructure.
 By deploying the lightweight agent within a specific network segment, you can establish a simple connection between your environment and Terraform Cloud which allows for provisioning operations and management.
-This is useful for on-premises infrastructure types such as vSphere, Nutanix, OpenStack, enterprise Networking providers, and anything you might have in a protected enclave.
+This is useful for on-premises infrastructure types such as vSphere, Nutanix, OpenStack, enterprise networking providers, and anything you might have in a protected enclave.

 The agent architecture is pull-based, so no inbound connectivity is required.
 Any agent you provision will poll Terraform Cloud for work and carry out execution of that work locally.